jazzband/django-mongonaut/docs/index.rst

 Welcome to django-mongonaut's documentation!
 ============================================

-An introspective interface for Django and Mongo.
-Built from scratch to replicate some of the Django admin functionality, but for Mongo.
+An introspective interface for Django and MongoDB.
+Built from scratch to replicate some of the Django admin functionality, but for MongoDB.

 Contents: